 I was 7.5 months pregnant when we moved to Portugal.
 A somewhat unusual timing to leave your homebase behind and start all over again.
 Still it has never really been a discussion for me if it was the right time to go.
 We had made up our mind to leave the city, and this baby was to be born in Portugal.
 After three successful home births in Amsterdam, i could not picture myself giving birth to my last baby in a hospital.The network of independent midwives of Vive Vroedvrouw helped me find a midwife in the interior of Portugal.
 That gave me the confidence to take on this home birth adventure one more time.
 I realized that if something would go wrong i would have to go to a hospital that was known for its restrictive and old fashioned rules about giving labour.
 A situation i did not want to end up in.
 But i took my chances.

 Once in Portugal i met my midwife for the first time.
 A charming Belgium lady that has been living and practicing off the grid in Central America and in Portugal for many years.
 I immediately felt connected and comforted by her support.
 The only potential problem was that she lived 2.5 hours away.
 So no waiting until the last moment to notify her.
 Because of the distance i decided to also look for a doula that lived closer by.
 Just in case i needed someone with experience to be there quickly.
 I found Zoe, a doula in training, that lived only 20 minutes away.
-I was her first client, but she already brought her own three children into the world completely unassisted.
+I was her first client but she had already experienced three home births in Portugal with her own babies.
 She was also going to help me in the maternity period, since Portugal has no services for home nursing whatsoever.
 With my husband and mother that both witnessed all of my births, i now had my team set up!
 Ready for showtime.

 My initial plan was to give birth on our own land.
 He would be the first baby to be born In Malhadil in over 40 years.
 This idea felt so romantic.
 Thijs would set up the yurt for me, and i would give birth right there surrounded by nature.
 But unfortunately the reality at this stage was that we had merely ruins, no running water and no electricity, and it was still winter.
 Nature was the only thing we had plenty of.
 After settling in our airbnb house i quickly realized that i would save myself and everyone around me a lot of stress if we would just stay there, in stead of commuting to our village, once the labor started.
 So we did.